mjugo/StreamingRec/Readme.md

 Algorithms and metrics are configured via JSON files, one for algorithms, one for metrics.
 Each of the files contains a JSON array that is made up of one JSON object per algorithm/metric.
 A general metrics configuration can be found in the project folder at `config/metrics-config.json`.
-The algorithm configurations used in the _Information Procession & Management_ paper (currently under review) can be found at`config/algorithm-config-ipm-418.json` (for Plista publisher ksta.de) and
-`config/algorithm-config-ipm-43.json` (for Outbrain publisher 43).
-Note that these algorithm configurations can take a long time to run.
 For a quick test, a simple algorithm configuration is included at `config/algorithm-config-simple.json`.

 To configure algorithms or metrics manually, a new JSON config file can be created.